linode/docs/docs/websites/ecommerce/install-magento-on-ubuntu-16-04.md

 ### Configure Users and Permissions

 1. Create a Magento user, which will run the software.
-For simplicity, we'll call this user `magento`:
+For simplicity, call this user `magento`:

         sudo useradd magento

-2. Add the Magento user to the web server's user group.
+2. Next, add the Magento user to the web server's user group.
 For Apache, the default user is `www-data`:

         sudo usermod -g www-data magento